The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Results for gravitational wave (GW) bias and discussion

 \section{Results for gravitational wave (GW) bias and discussion}

-To confirm the validity of our analysis pipeline, we first measured the GW bias for a uniform selection function (see Appendix \ref{sec:random}).
-Once we showed that the GW bias agrees with the galaxy bias in that limit as expected, we use the GW selection function and investigated how the GW bias depends on the selection function parameters, redshift, and angular scale.
+To confirm the validity of our analysis pipeline, we first measured the GW bias for a uniform host-galaxy probability (see Appendix \ref{sec:random}).
+Once we showed that the GW bias agrees with the galaxy bias in that limit as expected, we used the GW host-galaxy probability and investigated how the GW bias depends on the parameters of the host-galaxy probability function, redshift, and angular scale.

 In this section, we present our results for the distinct siren catalogs associated with 2MPZ and WISC, analyzed in their respective redshift bins as outlined in Section \ref{sec:power_spectrum}.
 There is one common redshift bin between the two galaxy catalogs used here $z \in [0.1,0.2]$.
 Within that shared redshift bin, the results for the GW bias agree on the overall trend for varying different parameters; however, the overall amplitude is different.
 This is due to different completeness levels in the two catalogs: WISC is more complete for lower masses compared to 2MPZ, and consequently yields a lower GW bias, consistent with the lower galaxy bias in WISC.